TheresaLui/SelfHelpContent_v2/articles/microsoft.activedirectory/active-directory-managed-identities-problems-configuring.md

 ## **Recommended Steps**

 - To enable system-assigned managed identity, you need write permissions over the resource.
 For example, for virtual machines you need Microsoft.Compute/virtualMachines/write.
 This action is included in resource specific built-in roles like Virtual Machine Contributor.

-- To add a user-assigned managed identity to a resource, you need both write permissions over the resource and Managed Identity Operator permissions over the managed identity.
+- To add a user-assigned managed identity to a resource, you need both write permissions over the resource and Managed Identity Operator permissions over the managed identity

 ## **Recommended Documents**